Nick

 have got any better.

-is also the quality of life argument: in the unlikely event that
+There is also the quality of life argument:

 all the options were chosen, the communities of Stapleford, Bramcote,